SJSUSpring2020-CMPE272/Crowd-Lending-Platform/README.md

 Money-Lending Prediction Platform

-### Project Idea Description:
+### Abstract:

-  LendingClub is a US peer-to-peer lending company and the world's largest peer-to-peer lending platform.
-In this project, we build machine learning models to predict the probability that a loan on LendingClub will charge off (default).
-These models could help LendingClub investors make better-informed investment decisions.
-We use a 1.8 GB LendingClub dataset with 152 variables for each loan.
+  LendingClub is a US based company and it is the world's biggest peer-to-peer lending platform.
+In this project, we aim to build a machine learning model that predicts the probability that a loan will be charged off or not.
+Such models help investors of LendingClub make better-informed decisions in terms of investment.
+We have used a 1.8 GB dataset with around 150 variables for each and every loan.

-In training the models, we only use features that are known to investors before they choose to invest in the loan.
-These features include, among others, the borrower's income, FICO score, and debt-to-income ratio, and the loan amount, purpose, grade, and interest rate.
+  In training the model, we use only the features that are known to investors before they choose to invest in the loan.
+These key features include, the income of the borrower, FICO score, ratio of debt to income, and the required loan amount, the purpose,his location, grade, and the interest rate.

-The modeling process takes several steps, including: removing loan features with significant missing data, or that aren't known to investors; exploring, transforming, and visualizing the data; creating dummy variables for categorical features; and fitting models: Decision tree, random forest, Support Vector Machine.
-We use cross validation to select the features which really influence a decision on the dataset.
+  The modeling process involves several steps, consisting: removing the features with significant missing data, or that aren't exposed to investors; exploring the data, transforming the data, and visualizing it; creating dummy variables for categorical features; filling missing data with mean or median values; and the fitting models: logistic regression, random forest, gradient boosting.
+We have used cross validation techinique to select features which really influence a decision on the dataset and finalized 30 attributes for model training and testing.

   All the analysis will be done in a Python Jupyter Notebook, utilizing the packages numpy, pandas, matplotlib, seaborn, and scikit-learn.

-### Goal of the project:

-  The goal of this project is to build a machine learning model to predict the probability that a loan will charge off.
-We will attempt to only use data available to investors via the LendingClub loan listing, including information about the borrower (income, employment length, FICO score, debt-to-income ratio, etc.) and the loan listing (the loan amount, loan purpose, loan grade, interest rate, installment, etc.).
-Such a predictive model could help LendingClub investors make better-informed investment decisions.
-We will only consider loans that LendingClub accepted under its credit underwriting policy.
+  As a part of this project, We also developed an UI, which is an enterprise application aimed at the investors.
+An investor can enter the attributes in an UI and the response returned is a probability that the loan will be charged off.

 ### Technology stack:

-Jupyter Notebook, IBM Watsaon, AWS JavaScript, Python, React, Redux, Node.JS, REST API, Mongo DB, Bootstrap, scikit-learn
+IBM Watson, JavaScript, Python, React, Redux, REST API, Flask,  Bootstrap, scikit-learn

 ### Architecture:
 ![](images/Architecture_Diagram.JPG)